 - Assistance with completing the FAFSA or WASFA, as appropriate and whenever possible.

-- A demonstration of how to use Washington’s newly created Financial Aid Calculator.
+- A demonstration of how to use Washington’s Financial Aid Calculator.

 At AC Davis High School in Yakima, students have multiple opportunities built into their days to learn about financial aid options and get support with their applications.